 Types of Distribution Strategies

-Let’s examine three primary distribution strategies that companies commonly use to reach their end consumers.
+Let’s examine two classifications of primary distribution strategies that companies commonly use to reach their end consumers.

 Exclusive Distribution